NASA’s moon rocket moved to launch pad for 1st test flight

 NASA’s new SLS moon rocket, short for Space Launch System, is 41 feet (12 meters) shorter than the Saturn V rockets used during Apollo a half-century ago.
 But it’s more powerful, using a core stage and twin strap-on boosters, similar to the ones used for the space shuttles.

 “When you look at the rocket, it almost looks retro.
-It looks like we’re looking back toward the Saturn V,” NASA Administrator Bill Nelson said this month.
+It looks like we’re looking back toward the Saturn V,” NASA Administrator Bill Nelson told reporters earlier this month.
 “But it’s a totally different, new, highly sophisticated, more sophisticated rocket and spacecraft.”

 Twenty-four astronauts flew to the moon during Apollo, with 12 of them landing on it from 1969 through 1972.
 The space agency wants a more diverse team and more sustained effort under Artemis, named after Apollo’s mythological twin sister.